prepzify/PrepZify---Empowering-Preparation/README.md

 ## 🎯 About the Project

-*Prepzify* is a full-stack, AI-driven placement preparation platform built to bridge the gap between students and their dream jobs.
+*PrepZify* is a full-stack, AI-driven placement preparation platform built to bridge the gap between students and their dream jobs.
 It provides an end-to-end ecosystem — from resume evaluation and adaptive mock tests to interview simulation and personalized study planning — all powered by AI.

 > 🔗 *Live Application:* [https://prepzify-pf85.onrender.com/](https://prepzify-pf85.onrender.com/)

-Whether you're a fresher or a final-year student gearing up for campus placements, Prepzify gives you the tools to prepare smarter, not harder.
+Whether you're a fresher or a final-year student gearing up for campus placements, PrepZify gives you the tools to prepare smarter, not harder.

 ---